qudratyunusov/qudratyunusov/Roadmap.md

 * Implement implicit event sending by invoking operator() with arguments for named_thread template, remove lf_queue and lf_fifo.
 (Nekotekina)
 * Get rid of RTTI (Nekotekina)
 * Improve internal profilers and statistic printers, at least ones in g_fxo.
 (Nekotekina)
+* Merge texture cache and surface cache into one structure and remove bloat (kd-11)

 ## Long term goals
 * Support booting from original game discs.